 All dinnerware – china or melamine – can stain if you do not follow proper care and maintenance procedures.
 In this article, I will discuss why melamine dinnerware stains, how to prevent it, and if you do develop stains, how to easily remove them.
-You will also find that these tips are suggested for all dinnerware types as the same effect can occur if not taken care of.
+You will also find these tips are suggested for all dinnerware types as the same affect can occur if not taken care of.

 The reason is simple.
 The proper care and maintenance steps are not being followed.
 The number one reason why melamine products develope stains is because foods and sauces are left to dry on the product.
 This is why foods like blackberries and tomato sauces have been given a bad rap and are commonly blamed for staining dinnerware.
 Simple care procedures will help prevent staining.